binaryage/dirac-sample/readme.md

 It will look almost the same as internal DevTools, but you can tell the difference at first glance: active tab highlight will be green instead of blue (see the screenshots above).

 Ok, now you can switch to Javascript Console in Dirac DevTools.
-Focus prompt field and press `PageUp` or `PageDown`.
+Focus prompt field and press `CTRL+,` or `CTRL+.`.
-This will switch prompt from Javascript to ClojureScript REPL.
+This will cycle between Javascript to ClojureScript REPL prompts.

 You should see a red message on a green background: `Dirac Agent is not listening at ws://localhost:8231 (need help?).`